PavanRangani/docs/docs/prd/tasks/tasks.md

   > - If user updates the Due date, only Upcoming instance will be updated.
 Open instance won't be updated.SS
   > - Here done task will not be update.

-#### UX Rules
+#### UI Rules

-- Show a warning message when the trigger has an open task and the user changes the details of the trigger.
+- Show a warning message when the trigger has an open task and the user changes the dates of the trigger.
-  - Warning message: `This changes won't be reflected the open task of this Recurring Task.`
+  - Warning message: `Only upcoming tasks of this trigger will be updated.
+Already open tasks won't be updated.`
-  - Hint message for `Repeats On`: `This update will be reflected in the task after the current date.`

 #### Why status can not be changed from Edit dialog?